Royals' Perez ties Bench's HR mark with 45th in loss to A's – KION546

 Associated Press

 KANSAS CITY, Mo.
 (AP) — Salvador Perez tied Johnny Bench’s record for homers in a season by a catcher with his 45th, but Chad Pinder’s two-run single spurred a third-inning rally and the Oakland Athletics held off the Kansas City Royals 7-2.
 Perez hit a two-run homer in the first inning, matching Bench’s total from 1970 for the most by a player who played at least 75% of his team’s games at catcher.
-Perez’s 45 homers and 112 RBIs both lead the majors this season.
+Perez is tied with Toronto’s Vladimir Guerrero Jr. for the major league lead in homers and also leads the bigs with 112 RBIs.
 Pinder delivered a two-out hit during a four-run third inning in which Oakland had seven runners reach base — with just two hits.